gasolin/blog/source/_drafts/current-progress-of-netmonitor-html.md

 debugger --> other[Other Browser]
 {% endmermaid %}

+We'd like make more Devtools easy to debug and can be used for cross browser debugging.

+## Current Status

+Replacing the Jet Engine While Still Flying

 ## What we have done

-Firefox Devtools was no different with Firefox its self, the Devtools panels are written by `XUL`, which is a HTML-like syntax language, and use several Firefox internal API called `XPCOM` or `Chrome privilliged API`(Nothing related to Chrome Browser).

-In last year, Firefox Devtools team's main goal is convert the code base from XUL to pure HTML.
-The second goal is convert each tool with React/Redux structure.
-Debugger, Inspector, Web Console are the first batch in the conversion progress.

-New Debugger and Web Console are now available in Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/)

-Inspector is a more complicated tool to convert, so its still half React and half plain Javascript.
+Ricky Chien and I joined the effort of convert DOM Inspector from XUL to HTML.
+DOM Inspector is a more complicated tool to convert, so its still half React and half plain Javascript.

-## Why Netmonitor.html?

-Ricky Chien and I joined the effort of converting inspector from XUL to HTML, and then we start focus on convert the next important Devtool: `Netmonitor`.
-With Honza, Janda, Steve Chung, and other contributors' help, we converted the whole Netmonitor panel from XUL to HTML.
-With `React`, `Redux`, `Immutablejs`.
+Then we start focus on convert the next important Devtool: `Netmonitor`.
+With Honza, Janda, Steve Chung, and other contributors' help, we converted the whole Netmonitor panel from XUL to HTML, with `React`, `Redux`, `Immutablejs`.

-## Replacing the Jet Engine While Still Flying

 ## What we plan to do